Patient professional reference

 - It occurs in neonates and early infancy.

-- The stridor is often exacerbated by the prone position, and crying and feeding.
+- The stridor is often exacerbated by the supine position, and crying and feeding.

 - Vocal cord dysfunction: